nahjac/nahjac/README.md

-# Hi there I'm Nahja 👋
+# Hi there I'm Nahja, an [IT Professional] (https://www.linkedin.com/in/nahja-chesney-a84b57181/) :grin:
 Here are some projects I've worked on!
 ## Cloud/Network Projects:
 + **Networks in Azure**